 Stars became my bible, both because it was a wonderful little book and because every time I picked it up I was reminded of the long, languid Gulf Coast summer afternoons I spent with Wayne Lee and Jitter.
 I was hardly the only kid who loved Stars, though.
 If any proof of that is needed, it’s that it remains in print even to this day, having been continuously revised over the years, keeping on keeping on after both the death of Herbert Zim in 1994 and Western Publishing’s sale of the Golden Guides line to St. Martin’s in 2001.

 Which was still in the unimaginably distant future that Christmas of 1964.
-As you can see by the picture at left, I used the hell out of Stars.
+As you can see by the picture, I used the heck out of Stars.
 Even after I began to accumulate more “advanced” books like Patrick Moore’s The Amateur Astronomer, I kept on using Stars.
 It was just so dadgummed convenient.
 No, its star charts were not overly detailed, but I could stuff the little thing in the back pocket of my jeans, which I couldn’t do with Sir Patrick’s book or an issue of Sky and Telescope.
-I am proud to say I’ve hung on to my original copy of Stars through the countless moves and two divorces of the intervening four and a half decades.
+I am proud to say I’ve hung on to my original copy of Stars through the countless moves of the intervening four and a half decades.
 When one of my nieces expressed an interest in astronomy, the first thing I did was go right out and buy her a copy of Stars.

 That brings us, finally, to the other subject of this blog, beginner’s astro-books.
 Even with the Internet and all, there is still a need, a great need, for them.
 Maybe some of y’all out there in blog-land need one now, not necessarily for yourself, but to recommend to that new person down to the club.
 Sweet as it is, Stars ain’t the only novice book on astronomy, hardly.
 And, yeah, it is a kids’ book.
 One of these Sunday’s I’ll draw up a list of what I think are some other good younguns’ astro-books.
 This time out, I’d like to recommend books for adult/teenage novices.
 There is at least some overlap; a book like Stars is more than useable by anybody.
 But some books are more suited to grown up starry-eyed innocents.